top of page

 1. Lifestyle causes:

-Being too busy to allow for bathroom breaks
+Being too busy for bathroom breaks

 Ignoring the urge to go